Why? Because video game addiction affects many hundreds of thousands of people and so this topic is simply too prevalent to ignore.

 #4.
 Improve your social skills

 If you play video games to fulfil a need, it follows that the video game addict may not be able to fulfil these needs using interpersonal skills.
-For instance, the video game addict may not be able to attain acceptance due to social anxiety.
+For instance, a video game addict may not be able to attain acceptance due to social anxiety.
 Thus, the therapist should help the video game addict work on his or her social skills.
 This means the need to be accepted will be achieved through natural means that do not involve playing video games.

 It’s very rare a video game addict will solely suffer from an addiction to video gaming.
 In reality, these sufferers also suffer from a range of mental issues such as anxiety, depression and traumatic stress disorder.
 It’s vital these issues are treated to ensure the video game addict is able to function without video games.